romanpauk/dingo/docs/advanced-topics.md

 ## Annotated Types

-Annotations let you register multiple implementations for the same interface and disambiguate them with a tag type.
+Annotations support multiple implementations for the same interface and disambiguate them with a tag type.

 Use annotations when type-based registration is not enough but runtime key